 Disclaimer: Any referrals to other websites found on the sites we have listed below may not necessarily fit with Beyond Hunger’s philosophy.
 The resources listed here are for the purpose of information sharing only.
 Please use your good judgment and instincts to determine which information is right for you.
 This website is not intended to be a substitute for medical treatment or psychological care.
-If you are struggling with an eating disorder, please contact us at (415) 459-2270, or contact another licensed medical or psychological healthcare provider for professional help.
+If you are struggling with an eating disorder, please contact a licensed medical or psychological healthcare provider for professional help.

 Check out the article about Beyond Hunger published in Northbay Biz Magazine in January 2013.